Indoqa/angular2-ngrx-redux-example/README.md

 # Angular2 state handling example
-A simple todo list example written in typescript that compares different state handling strategies in angular2:
+A simple todo list example written in typescript that compares the setup an dintegration of different state handling strategies in angular2:

   * Redux bindings with [@angular-redux/store](https://github.com/angular-redux/store)
   * Redux like [ngrx/store](https://github.com/angular-redux/store) based on RxJS
   * Plain services using observables (without a store)

 Every strategy is placed in a separate feature module and covers the same functionality.
 Presentational components and models are shared using a commons module.
-Only smart components and module definitions vary and should point out the different approaches concerning setup and binding.

 ## Installation
 ```